jonjts/mypocket/README.md

 Be sure to follow the Project part before start this session.

 ## Backend
 First, create a database to the project and create a .env file in the backend folder, this .env will be a copy to .env.example with the every field filled.
-After that, run `yarn install`, `adonis migration:run` and `adnis serve --dev`to start the server.
+After that, run `yarn install`, `adonis migration:run` and `adonis serve --dev`to start the server.

 ## Frontend
 In the mobile folder, run `yarn install`, when finished, you can plugin your device or start a emulator to run the app.
 Ahh, remember to change the server address in `/mobile/src/services/api.js`